 2.7.
 All provisions in this section are subject to the requirements of ORS 243.650 to 243.782.

+TA: 04-18-17

 3.0.
 Strikes and Lockouts

 3.1.
 Strikes.
 All employees subject to this agreement are strike-prohibited employees under ORS 243.736.
 It is unlawful for any such employee to strike or recognize the picket line of a labor organization while in the performance of official duties.
 In the event of a strike the Union will, upon proper notification, attempt to secure a prompt and orderly return to work.